Service Learning and Action

 To Record MYP Service Learning Hours…

-Students are responsible for tracking their hours and submitting their hours online through teams.
-To do so, students can log onto MS TEAMS onto their grade specific MYP Team.
-From there, students can download the Service&Reflection2021.docx(link is external).
+Students are responsible for tracking their hours and submitting their hours online through MS TEAMS.
+To do so, students can log onto MS TEAMS (MS TEAMS login website) onto their grade specific MYP Team.

-Once filled and completed, students can submit via MS TEAMS by May 19, 2022.
-If you have problems or questions, you can email it to firstname.lastname@example.org(link is external) or give a paper copy to Mrs. Korber in 212.
+Once filled and completed, students can submit via MS TEAMS by May 19, 2023.
+If you have problems or questions, you can email it to email@example.com (link is external) or give a paper copy to Mrs. Korber in 212.

 Opportunities provided at Boyd Include:

-- Scorekeeping and refereeing sports games - see Mr. Dengler
+- Scorekeeping and refereeing sports games - see Mr. Onukwulu

 - Interact Club - see Mr. Aura